magento/devdocs/guides/v2.2/test/integration/annotations/magento-config-fixture.md

 ## Principles

-1. The `@magentoConfigFixture` is available at a test method level only.
+1. The `@magentoConfigFixture` is available at the test method level only.
-   It is not available on a test case level.
+   It is not available on the test case level.
 2. A test can contain several configuration options.

 ## Example